The amount of Council Tax that you have to pay is determined by the 'valuation banding' that is allocated to your property.

 The Secretary of State for Communities and Local Government made an offer to adult social care authorities. ("Adult social care authorities" are local authorities which have functions under Part 1 of the Care Act 2014).
 The offer was the option of an adult social care authority being able to charge an additional "precept" on its council tax without holding a referendum, to assist the authority in meeting its expenditure on adult social care from the financial year 2016-17.
 It was originally made in respect of the financial years up to and including 2019-20.
 If the Secretary of State chooses to renew this offer in respect of a particular financial year, this is subject to the approval of the House of Commons.

-The Secretary of State offered the option to charge an adult social care precept of up to three percent for 2021-2022 which was approved by Parliament.
+The Secretary of State offered the option to charge an adult social care precept of up to 1.0% for 2022-23 which was approved by Parliament.